-TRUTH: If you get $0 back on your leased vehicle, it means you didn’t overpay.
+TRUTH: If you get $0 back on your used fleet vehicle, it means you didn’t overpay.

 → Think of leasing vehicles like you do your tax returns.
 Your goal should be $0 received and $0 owed.
 If you get a refund, it means you overpaid throughout the year.
 If you owe money, it means you need to close a gap.
 Although it may feel good to get $50,000 back into your business when you turn in 10 of your assets, that may be an unbudgeted, unplanned and taxable event — and accountants don’t like surprises.

 MYTH: Privately owned remarketing partners don’t have as much reach as national vendors.

 TRUTH: Nimble and privately owned fleet remarketing partners often have a reach beyond company headquarters.